httpsdevi/httpsdevi/README.md

-# Hi there!
+# Hello there!
 I'm Deblina Mandal

 A passionate developer and engineering student, interested in AI, full-stack projects, and automation.
 I love exploring new technologies and building cool things.